-A recent trawl through Pinterest indicated that despite their opposition to bullfighting, many people take an interest in photos of matadors.
+A trawl through Pinterest indicates that despite their opposition to bullfighting, many people take an interest in photos of matadors.

 Although we can’t think why, we thought if we posted some pics, readers may find a solution to the mystery.